LuxVim/nvim-luxmotion/README.md

 - `zz` - Center cursor in window
 - `zt` - Move cursor to top of window
 - `zb` - Move cursor to bottom of window
+- Scroll commands work in visual mode with selection preservation

 **Experimental (when `keymaps.experimental = true`):**
 - `gg` - Smooth jump to beginning of file